Ontario Highway 401: Expansion

 In Toronto, engineers and surveyors were examining the four-lane bypass, while planners set about designing a way to handle the commuter highway.
 In 1963, transportation minister Charles MacNaughton announced the widening of Highway 401 in Toronto from four to a minimum of 12 lanes between Islington Avenue and Markham Road.
 The design was taken from the Dan Ryan Expressway in Chicago, which was widened into a similar configuration around the same time.
 Construction began immediately.
 While the plan initially called for construction to end in 1967, it continued for nearly a decade.
 At least four lanes were always open during the large reconstruction project, which included complex new interchanges at Highway 27, Highway 400, the planned Spadina Expressway and the Don Valley Parkway.
 The system was completed in 1972, along with the Highway 27 (renamed Highway 427) bypass between the QEW and Pearson Airport.
 Most of the interchanges in Toronto were reconstructed as partial cloverleafs and a continuous lighting system was installed.

 On January 11, 1965, at the dinner celebration of Sir John A. Macdonald's 150th birthday, the Premier of Ontario John Robarts designated Highway 401 the Macdonald–Cartier Freeway to honour Macdonald and George-Étienne Cartier, two of Canada's Fathers of Confederation.

 Unlike other names later applied to the highway, the Macdonald–Cartier Freeway designation covers the entire length of Highway 401.
 Signs designating the freeway and shields with the letters 'M-C' were installed, but these had been removed by 1997.

 In 2003, 38 years after Robarts' naming of the highway, a Member of Provincial Parliament attempted to get the Macdonald-Cartier Freeway highway name enshrined into law; the bill only passed first reading and was not enacted.

 In the 1970s, Highway 401 was widened to six lanes in Durham.
 Between 1977 and 1982, Highway 401 was widened from four to six lanes between Hurontario Street (Highway 10) to Highway 25, with the Jersey median barrier making its debut in Ontario in that segment.

+Plans had been completely modified to connect the under-construction Mississauga leg of Highway 403 from QEW to Highway 401 at the new Highway 410 interchange.